Cost of Attendance (COA) Increase Request

 - Veterinary costs, unless for a service animal

-CASH AND THIRD-PARTY TRANSACTIONS WILL NOT BE CONSIDERED.
+CASH AND THIRD-PARTY TRANSACTIONS WILL NOT BE REVIEWED.
 SFS will only accept documented purchases made with a credit card, debit card, check, or other transaction type which shows the identity of the purchaser, the identity of the seller, and the date and amount of the purchase.
 Purchases made by another person and then reimbursed by the student will not be accepted.

 Because most budget increases must be done after an expense is incurred, students may wish to determine in advance whether a cost would be approved prior to incurring that cost.
 In such cases, students should submit a request for a pre-approval.
 SFS staff will review the request and if approved, will inform the student of the amount.
 After a pre-approval, a student must still submit proof that the pre-approved payment was made during the current award period in order to receive a COA adjustment and additional student aid.